takuyagt/data-prep-kit/transforms/universal/web2parquet/README.md

 ## Parameters

-For configuring the crawl, users need to identify the follow parameters:
+For configuring the crawl, users need to specify the follow parameters:

 | parameter:type | Description |
 | --- | --- |